Political Sociology and Political Economy

 4. understand major traditional, mainly theoretical approaches in political economy and political sociology, such as elitism, pluralism, corporatism, behavioralism, etc., as well as be familiar with the more contemporary, approaches.

-The position papers are expected to improve the ability to identify the most relevant aspects of a scholarly argument, to establish links between different publications, to discriminate between scholarly and unscholarly arguments, and to channel the knowledge one obtained from sources inside and outside of class-work into the criticism of particular articles.
+The position papers are expected to improve the ability to identify the most relevant aspects of a scholarly argument, to establish links between different publications, to discriminate between scholarly and unscholarly arguments, and to channel the knowledge one obtained from sources inside and outside of class-work into the criticism of articles.
 The class activity will center on the readings, helping the students to synthesize information, determine focus points, and discern the main line of argumentation.
 The obligation to submit an essay will develop the skills to build up a coherent argument.
 All aspects of the class contribute to develop the skill of problem analysis in international context: the ability to understand problems in cross-national comparative perspective and to discuss them with students of different cultural background.

 Students are expected to be present at all meetings.
 If one is unable to attend the class, (s)he should signal this via an e-mail to the lecturer.
 Activity in the classroom can be complemented with questions, suggestions and comments (maximum 200 words) uploaded to the e-learning site before or after the class discussion.
 The use of electronic devices (laptops, tablets, e-readers, phones, etc.) is kindly discouraged.